cometbft/knowledge-base/protocols/abci/addressing-1174.md

 given the current CometBFT consensus algorithm
 (called Tendermint, and described in the [arXiv paper][arxiv]).
 We reproduce a slightly modified version of these requirements here.
-This version of the requirements is equivalent to the ones provided the ABCI 1.0 specification.
+This version of the requirements is equivalent to the ones provided in the ABCI 1.0 specification.
 The modifications are needed in order to express other requirements later on in this document.

 Let $p$ and $q$ be two correct processes.
-Let $r_p$ be a round of $h$ where $p$ is the proposer.
+Let $r_p$ be a round of consensus at height $h$ where $p$ is the proposer.
 Let $s_{p,h-1}$ be $p$'s application's state committed for height $h-1$.
 Let $v_p$ be the block that $p$'s CometBFT passes on to the application via `RequestPrepareProposal` as proposer of round $r_p$, height $h$, known as the _raw proposal_.
-Let $u_p$ the possibly modified block $p$'s application returns via `ResponsePrepareProposal` to CometBFT in round $r_p$, height $h$, known as the _prepared proposal_.
+Let $u_p$ be the (possibly modified) block that $p$'s application returns via `ResponsePrepareProposal` to CometBFT in round $r_p$, height $h$, known as the _prepared proposal_.